A DVR (digital video recorder) is a storage device used by many models of home security cameras to save footage.

 4. Insert the installer disc

-5. Set up the installer disc
+5. Set up the installer disk

 6. Launch the digital transfer program